dernorberto/sphinxPageProperties/README.md

 ### Introduction

-* This repo is meant to:
+* I use Page Properties & Page Properties Report extensively Confluence.
-  * follow the progress of the idea as I stumble along experiments.
+* While moving some of the documents to Sphinx, I want the same feature.
-  * share the progress with interested collaborators.
+* I want it to not have to depend on any additional extension.

-* Page Properties & Page Properties Report are THE power feature in Confluence, it's a bit like AirTables *lite*.
+### Some notes about:

-* Some use cases I use PP & PPR extensively for:
+* field-lists:
-  * Vendor Inventory
+  * Initially used docutils for parsing, but it was too complex.
-  * Service Inventory
+  * Currently using Sphinx `<app>.build(False)` and then `<app>.env.metadata` to parse.
-  * Policies/Standards/Procedures
+* `.. meta::`:
-  * Project Tracking
+  * I was not able to easily parse this information.

-### Some notes
+  * It was not part of the docutils doctree.

-* we are NOT using metadata, we need to parse the content of the doctree, which means using docutils
+* `.. tags::`:
-* Depending on the data I want to get, either field names or something else, I need to either pick **docutils** or **sphinx**
+  * I ended up not wanting to rely on an extension, although it replicates the Confluence labels feature nicely.

 ### HOWTO

-* From the `project` folder, launch `python3 -i tag-finder.py`
+* From the `project` folder, launch `python3 tag-finder.py <label1> <label2>...`
 * It will output a file `page_properties_table.rst` that can then be rendered with `make html`

 #### Input & Outcome

 * Input
-  * All the ReST files in the current sphinx project.
+  * All the ReST files in the current sphinx env.
-  * Will select only those with:
+  * Documents whose field lists match:
-    * field list `page_type` set to `reportChild`
+    * `page_type` set to `reportChild`
-    * field list `labels` matching the arguments
+    * `labels` matching the arguments
   * the structure is similar to:

 ```